 2. Conduct discovery over video

-If customer travel in a post-pandemic world isn’t in the cards or isn’t part of your role or business model, conducting calls over video can be just as effective in many instances.
+If customer travel in a post-pandemic world isn’t in the cards or isn’t part of your role, conducting calls over video can be just as effective in many instances.
 Video conferencing tools are accessible and affordable these days and, like live visits, can help significantly increase the level of intimacy between buyer and seller.
 This is particularly true when it comes to conducting solution discovery calls.
 That’s because the value and efficiency of our discovery conversations are maximized when both parties can more quickly develop trust and rapport.
 Critical insights flow more freely as both parties assess mutual fit.

 In some instances, video calls can actually be more effective than live meetings for one simple reason: the background.
 Ever notice that when you’re on a voice-only call, you often start the conversation by talking about the weather?
 That’s because, without any visual cues, the weather is one of the most humanizing topics with which to kickstart a rapport-building dialogue.
 But often when you’re on a video call, there’s something intriguing happening behind the other person.
 Perhaps it’s an interesting piece of artwork (like the image behind me in many of my videos), a view outside, or better yet, their office environment.
 Either way, what’s happening around them can be, in the worst case, a conversation starter, or in the best case, more deeply humanizing than what you might uncover in a phone meeting.